Do you use the power of storytelling in your business presentations?

 How about the simple yet powerful, Hedrin.
 No Drama commercial?

-As someone who grew up with a family dog and still loves dogs even the advert I saw this morning told a powerful story which connected with me in a big way.
+As someone who grew up with a family dog and still loves dogs. even the advert I saw this morning told a powerful story which connected with me in a big way.

-A presentation without stories really is a lecture and nobody likes to be lectured.
 Adopting the following principles each of these adverts have demonstrated so beautifully for decades will serve you extremely well.

 Be clear and focused